 2> allow uplink transmission on the Serving Cell.

-1> if an indication of uplink synchronization loss or uplink synchronization loss due to satellite switch with re-synchronization is received from upper layers (see clause 5.2.2.6 and 5.7.19 of TS 38.331 [5]):
+1> if an indication of uplink synchronization loss (as specified in clause 5.2.2.6 of TS 38.331 [5])is received from upper layers:

 2> flush all HARQ buffers;

+2> not perform any uplink transmission on the Serving Cell.

+1> if an indication of uplink synchronization loss due to satellite switch with re-synchronization (as specified in clause 5.7.19 of TS 38.331 [5]) is received from upper layers:

-2> not perform any uplink transmission on the Serving Cell.NOTE: The MAC entity suspends all UL operations (e.g. stop RACH, SR, and UL HARQ operation) after receiving the indication of an uplink synchronization loss and resumes the operation when receiving an indication of uplink synchronization.
+2> not perform any uplink transmission on the Serving Cell.

+NOTE: The MAC entity suspends all UL operations (e.g. stop RACH, SR, and UL HARQ operation) after receiving the indication of an uplink synchronization loss and resumes the operation when receiving an indication of uplink synchronization.